There are two types of heat exhaustion:

 - Use a sunscreen with an SPF of 30 or more.

 - Drink extra fluids.
-To prevent dehydration, it's generally recommended to drink at least eight glasses of water, fruit juice, or vegetable juice per day.
+To prevent dehydration, drink plenty of water, fruit juice, or vegetable juice per day.
 Because heat-related illness also can result from salt depletion, it may be advisable to substitute an electrolyte-rich sports drink for water during periods of extreme heat and humidity.
 Ask your doctor about the best types of fluid and how much you should be drinking.